 3. Do your research!

-I did quiet some research in the travel insurance market before picking my travel insurance, and I recommend you to do the same.
+I did quite some research in the travel insurance market before picking my travel insurance, and I recommend you to do the same.
 Use a good amount of time in obtaining different offers from different companies compare their price and coverage.
 To find the best deal I have simply been visiting many different insurance companies’ website.
-If they did not have an automatic calculator, they can usually be contracted by email.
-I find it easier to write them rather then call them on the phone.
+If they did not have an automatic calculator, they can usually be contacted by email.
+I find it easier to write them rather than call them on the phone.
 But it is up to you what you find easiest.

-Through another travel blog which I ran into the other day, I found this great travel insurance calculator on World Normads.
-It is a calculator for a travel insurance with World Normads.
-However, what I really liked was the fact that you can enter your country of resident and hence, get a feeling of how much the local insurance companies should charge you (or if they might be charging you too much!).
+I found this great travel insurance calculator on World Nomads.
+It is a calculator for a travel insurance with World Nomads.
+However, what I really liked was the fact that you can enter your country of residence and hence, get a feeling of how much the local insurance companies should charge you (or if they might be charging you too much!).

-4. Check if any of your memberships of different organizations (e.g. banks, trade unions, student organizations etc.) offer discount on travel insurances
+4. Check if any of your memberships of different organizations (e.g. banks, trade unions, student organizations etc.) offer discounts on travel insurances

 Safe travels, and good luck with the travel insurance hurt!